FortneyMFG/AgOpenGPS-Nexus/docs/SRS/Project_Charter.md

 ---

 ## 1. Executive Summary
 AgOpenGPS Nexus rebuilds the platform foundations so operators can rely on familiar guidance workflows while the community advances to a modern, cross-platform stack.
 The charter emphasises disciplined parity with AgOpenGPS v6, investment in build/test automation, and governance that keeps contributions focused on stability before feature expansion.
-The guiding principle is **"Modernize the foundations without abandoning today's operators."**

 Key outcomes this charter commits to delivering:
 - Unified runtimes, packaging, and UI shells for Windows and Linux environments aligned with SRS §11 and §13.